 You can see all of the Big Five in Namibia, but unfortunately, you won’t be able to do this in one place.
 Etosha National Park has four of these iconic animals, but you’ll have to find African buffalo elsewhere.

-That makes Botswana the clear winner for Big Five safaris.
+That makes Botswana the clear winner for Big Five safaris (although rhinos are challenging to see).
 Both Moremi Game Reserve and Chobe National Park offer epic wildlife sightings, including lions with dark manes and buffalo that spend much of their time with just their heads poking out from the water!

 If You Want to See Lots of Elephants